guettli/programming-guidelines/README.rst

 Use a way to edit content (use cases, specs, ...) over the internet: Use wikis.
 Don't waste time with UML tools.
 Write down the high level use case, the cardinality and the steps.
 Sequence diagrams are not needed.
 Just: first, second, third ...

+`Sketch <https://en.wikipedia.org/wiki/Sketch_(drawing)>` screenshots you want to build with your team with a pen.
+I avoid any digital device for this, since up to now paper or a whiteboard are far more real.
+If you need the result in digital format, just take a picture with you cell phone at the end.

 Focus on Data Structures
 -----------------------